Skip to main content

 Treatment Plan

 Based on the assessment, we create a tailored programme combining strength and balance exercises with any recommended home modifications.
-We explain everything clearly to both your parent and the family.
+We explain everything clearly to the patient and anyone supporting them.

 3